adamcw/wordle-trie-packing/README.md

 (five in the original Wordle) to find if a word is in the dictionary.

-We can therefore remove the square brackets, quotation marks and commas that make up the JSON string.
+We can therefore remove the square brackets, quotation marks and commas that make up the original [JSON](https://en.wikipedia.org/wiki/JSON) string.
+Note, the original source just contains a JavaScript array, but this is syntactically and encoding wise identical to JSON.

 Uncompressed this is 53,286 bytes (37.5% saving) and Brotli compresses to 14,639 bytes (0.4% saving).
 We can see this format saves little on bandwidth, but would